Windows Installation Guide

 - Memory: 8GB RAM minimum (16GB+ recommended)

-- GPU: NVIDIA 50 series and Intel Arc Supported (requires drivers)
+- GPU: NVIDIA modern GPUs and Intel Arc Supported (requires drivers)

 - Storage: 20GB free disk space